Alberta Provincial Payroll Information

 Time with Employer 90 days

-Required Notice Prior to the leave (or as soon as it is reasonable), the employee must supply a medical certificate regarding the illness or injury.
+Required Notice Prior to the leave (or as soon as it is reasonable), with the employee supplying a medical certificate regarding the illness or injury.

-Length of Leave Up to 16 weeks of long-term illness and injury leave each calendar year.
+Length of Leave Up to 27 weeks of long-term illness and injury leave each calendar year.
+A leave may be broken into multiple installments.

 Paid No. Employees may be eligible for long-term illness and injury benefits under the federal EI program.